Harem

 Ladies of Kabul (1848 lithograph, by James Rattray) showing unveiling in zenana areas.

-A harem (حَرِيمٌ) is a domestic space that is reserved for the women of the house in a Muslim family.
+A harem or harim (حَرِيمٌ) is a domestic space that is reserved for the women of the house, especially in a Muslim family.
 A harem may house a man's wife or wives, their pre-pubescent male sons, unmarried daughters, female domestic servants, and other unmarried female relatives.
 In the past, during the era of slavery in the Muslim world, harems also housed enslaved concubines.
 In former times, some harems were guarded by eunuchs who were allowed inside.
 The structure of the harem and the extent of monogamy or polygyny have varied depending on the family's personalities, socio-economic status, and local customs.
-Similar institutions have been common in other Mediterranean and Middle Eastern civilizations, especially among royal and upper-class families, and the term is sometimes used in other contexts.
-In traditional Persian residential architecture, the women's quarters were known as andaruni (fa), and in the Indian subcontinent as zenana.
+Similar institutions have been common in other Mediterranean and West Asian civilizations, especially among royal and upper-class families, and the term is sometimes used in other contexts.
+In traditional Persian residential architecture, the women's quarters were known as andaruni (fa), and in the Indian subcontinent as zenana (ur).

 Although the institution has experienced a sharp decline in the modern era due to a rise in education and economic opportunities for women, as well as the influence of Western culture, the seclusion of women is still practiced in some parts of the world, such as rural Afghanistan and conservative states of the Persian Gulf.

 In the West, the harem, often depicted as a hidden world of sexual subjugation where numerous women lounged in suggestive poses, has influenced many paintings, stage productions, films and literary works.
 Some earlier European Renaissance paintings dating to the 16th century portray the women of the Ottoman harem as individuals of status and political significance.
 In many periods of Islamic history, individual women in the harem exercised various degrees of political influence, such as the Sultanate of Women in the Ottoman Empire.

 Terminology

 The word has been recorded in the English language since the early 17th century.
-It comes from the ḥarīm, which can mean "a sacred inviolable place", "harem" or "female members of the family".
-In English the term harem can mean also "the wives (or concubines) of a polygamous man."
-The triliteral Ḥ-R-M appears in other terms related to the notion of interdiction such as haram (forbidden), mahram (unmarriageable relative), ihram (a pilgrim's state of ritual consecration during the Hajj) and al-Ḥaram al-Šarīf (ar, which can refer to the Temple Mount or the sanctuary of Mecca).
+It comes from the Arabic word حَرِيمٌ, which can mean 'a sacred inviolable place', 'harem' or 'female members of the family'.
+In English, the term harem can also mean 'the wives (or concubines) of a polygamous man'.
+The triliteral root Ḥ-R-M appears in other terms related to the notion of interdiction such as haram ('forbidden'), ('unmarriageable relative'), ('a pilgrim's state of ritual consecration during the Hajj') and al-Ḥaram al-Šarīf (ar, which can refer to the Temple Mount or the sanctuary of Mecca).

-In the Ottoman Turkish language, the harem, i.e., the part of the house reserved for women, was called haremlik, while the space open for men was known as selamlık.
+In the Ottoman Turkish language, the harem (i.e., the part of the house reserved for women) was called haremlik, while the space open for men was known as selamlık.

 The practice of female seclusion is not exclusive to Islam, but the English word harem usually denotes the domestic space reserved for women in Muslim households.
 Some scholars have used the term to refer to polygynous royal households throughout history.